 How are transfer credits evaluated?

 The program starts every fall quarter and takes 2 years to complete.
 Applications are accepted in June every year.
-The next application window will be June 15-26, 2020.
+The next application window will be announced in winter 2021.

 You must be 18 by the first day of the program to apply.
 You must also complete all general requirements and prerequisites (PDF) before applying.
 Once those requirements are met, complete all the steps below.